Gilgandra, New South Wales: Sport and Recreation

 Gilgandra has many sporting facilities.
 Local clubs support participation and arrange training and competitions.

-Gilgandra Panthers rugby league team play in the Castlereagh Cup and won the competition in 2018.
+The most popular sport in Gilgandra is rugby league.
+The Gilgandra Panthers rugby league team play in the Castlereagh Cup and have won the competition on six occasions, with the most recent being in 2018.
+They also won five premierships in the Group 14 competition which ran from 1949 until 2000, and won a Group 11 title in 1989 during their short stint in that competition.

 Gilgandra's public swimming pool is located next to the town's main park and is open across the warmer months from October to end March.
 Learn-to-swim and exercise classes are held here.
 Set in lovely grassed grounds, the tiled pool was opened in October 1939 and is 33m long.
 There is also a children's play pool with good sun protection over.
 Grassed tennis courts are located on a corner opposite the swimming pool (corner Castlereagh and Willie Sts).

 A 9-hole public golf course, with grass greens and a licensed club-house, is located on Racecourse Rd over the bridge from the main part of the town.
 Golf competitions are held regularly.
 The golf course is situated entirely within the town's horse racing track.

 The town has a race course for horse racing, situated on Racecourse Road, where the Gilgandra Jockey Club arranges race meetings during the year, including the Gilgandra Cup held each January.
 The race course is picturesque with the town's golf fairways and greens inside the boundary of the track.

 There is a youth club, which has squash courts, basketball courts, and an indoor area.
 A fitness centre operates out of the facility.

 There are two main grassed recreation grounds where many different team and club sports are played (cricket, rugby league, football, Little Athletics).
 The town's original oval is located in Eiraben St and the Ernie Knight Oval is on Warren Rd.

 Gilgandra Speedway is a popular track in the district where regular motor (car) racing events are held in many divisions.
 It is run by Gilgandra District Speedway Club which has hosted both state and national titles here at different times.
 The track is well fenced and is lit for night racing.
 It is located on the Newell Highway 4 km south of the township (direction of Dubbo).